Key Takeaway

 What Is Gabapentin?

 Gabapentin is a prescription medication that calms overactive nerve signals.
 It achieves this by binding to calcium channel subunits on nerve cells, reducing the release of neurotransmitters that carry pain and excitatory signals.
-It is prescribed for neuropathic pain, postherpetic neuralgia, seizure disorders, and certain off-label uses such as anxiety and restless legs syndrome.
+It's prescribed for neuropathic pain, postherpetic neuralgia, seizure disorders, and certain off-label uses such as anxiety and restless legs syndrome.

 Gabapentin is taken orally, usually in divided doses throughout the day.
 Its absorption depends on a specialized transporter in the upper small intestine that can only process a limited amount of the drug at one time.
 This is why higher doses are split across the day rather than taken all at once.